rafal-jaszewski/hello-world/README.md

 # hello-world
-I love valve amps and I build them.
+I love valve amplifiers and I build them.
 Sound is more engaging that transistor's one.
 Regards for all.